Faye Swetlik's cause of death was asphyxiation, neighbor abducted and killed her, investigators say

 MISSING WISCONSIN MOM, GIRLS FOUND DEAD IN GARAGE AFTER AMBER ALERT; WOMAN'S BOYFRIEND IN CUSTODY

 Cayce Department of Public Safety Director Byron Snellgrove said the two cases were linked.
-Investigators did not elaborate on the circumstances surrounding Taylor's death.
+Fisher later released Taylor's autopsy results to Fox News showing he died by suicide from an "incised wound to the neck."

 The girl's disappearance shocked Cayce, a small city of about 13,000 in the suburbs of the state's capital city, Columbia.
 Several prayer vigils took place while she was missing and after her body was found.